Are you trying to decide between Gravity Forms vs Contact Form 7 vs WPForms?

 With WPForms, you don’t have to jump to another site and read through tons of docs to figure out the basics.
 It’s easy to use, and easy to learn.

-How to Add a Form to WordPress: Gravity Forms vs Contact Form 7 vs WPForms
+Creating a Form: Gravity Forms vs Contact Form 7 vs WPForms

 Now it’s time to publish your form in WordPress.
 There are a few different ways to do this.
 Which form builder will make it easy?